-A doctorate degree in physical therapy allows students to pursue teaching and research-based positions with universities, health care organizations, hospitals and physicians.
+A doctoral degree in physical therapy allows students to pursue teaching and research-based positions with universities, health care organizations, hospitals and physicians.
 Students can also seek management positions in physical therapy or start their own physical therapy practice.
-Most doctorate degree programs take about three years to complete.
+Most doctoral degree programs take about three years to complete.

 Employment Outlook and Salary